- Stainless steel

 These cups are chiefly for dry ingredients, but also have milliliter markings so you can measure your liquids too.
 In fact, they also have a pouring lip which will facilitate you while transferring liquids so you don’t spill anything during processes that call for a slow pour and make a mess.
 These cups are more like small bowls, with smooth, curving sides, instead of straight sides that join sharply with the base, so it’ll be easier to get your ingredients out of them without wasting any.
 We all know how frustrating it is to get honey, syrup, peanut butter, etc. out of a measuring cup.
 So even if your sticky ingredient decides to give you trouble, you can use a spoon or a spatula to get every last bit out, thanks to the curving sides.

-The markings are etched into the handles, in cups and metrics, but are also present on the sides of the cups.
-Additionally, the half-mark is also there on every cup which can be handy if you’re the kind of person who uses one cup for everything, like this woman.
+Markings: The markings are etched into the handles, in cups and metrics, but are also present on the sides of the cups.
+Additionally, the half-mark is also there on every cup which can be handy if you’re the kind of person who uses one cup for everything.

-If you are not careful while scooping out ingredients, you might end up bending the handles.
-Even though the cups are very sturdily built, too much pressure will eventually bend them also, if you put the cup on a stove top, be careful while handling the cup afterwards as the handle will certainty get hot.
+Risks: If you are not careful while scooping out ingredients, you might end up bending the handles.
+Even though the cups are very sturdily built, too much pressure will eventually bend them.
+Also, if you put the cup on a stovetop, be careful while handling the cup afterwards as the handle will certainty get hot.

-The cups are stackable, with each one nesting into its bigger size easily, which makes for comfortable storage.
-The handles have a hole in them, so when you nest the cups all the holes align and you can pass a ring through them, if you think you might lose them seperately or if you’d just like them to be together.
+Storage: The cups are stackable, with each one nesting into its bigger size easily, which makes for comfortable storage.
+The handles have a hole in them, so when you nest the cups all the holes align and you can pass a ring through them if you think you might lose them separately, or if you’d just like them to be together.